hocon

 key=value

-key is an string value
+the key is a string value

-value can be string, boolean ,array or map or number
+value can be string, boolean, array or map, or number

-key and value are separated by colon(:
+key and value are separated by a colon(:

 ) or equal (=